The Professional – All That Yakety Yak – How to Handle a Talkative Colleague

 Standard #29

 Humility.
 The act of possessing a modest opinion of one’s importance, understanding the complex context of life, and respecting the reality that other individuals may be better at some things than you.
-Gentlemen, please don’t be mislead by the boisterous musings of silly folk; so enamored by their own greatness that they cannot recognize their own shortcomings.
+Gentlemen, please don’t be misled by the boisterous musings of silly folk; so enamored by their own greatness that they cannot recognize their own shortcomings.
 Sometimes a man must recognize his faults and limitations.
 There is no shame in that.
-One must understand that embracing humility does not make a gentleman weak, actually, humility strengthens you.
+One must understand that embracing humility does not make a gentleman weak – actually, humility strengthens you.
 It keeps you grounded.
 It keeps you focused – on the important things in life.

 It is brazen arrogance that renders a gentleman vulnerable.
 Trust this: Keep living and life will eventually happen to you.
 And life can be the greatest administrator of humility.
 Recognize your position in life, and even if your station ranks well above others, discipline yourself in humility, as the folly of vanity can ultimately become your undoing.
 You don’t want to discover this bit of wisdom the hard way, but I am sure that you won’t.
 Maintain the standard my friends; catch you later.